DataManagementLab/RDMA_synchronization/README.md

-# RDMA_synchronization
+# Design Guidelines for Correct, Efficient, and Scalable Synchronization using One-Sided RDMA

-One-Sided RDMA Synchronization Primitives
+Code for our SIGMOD 23 Paper will be coming soon.